DRok17/Steam-Deck-BootVid-Builder/README.md

 #### ** GENERAL SHOUTOUTS **

-[AutoMcG](https://github.com/AutoMcG/steamdeck_tools) - Creator of the first script-based BootVid applier.
-Without him, it would have taken me much longer to create this.
+[AutoMcG](https://github.com/AutoMcG/steamdeck_tools) - Without him, it would have taken me much longer to create this.

 [kageurufu](https://github.com/kageurufu/steamdeck_startup_animations) - For their work on startup animations and use of FFmpeg.